Facing the Fear of Deportation

 View the read-only version of this graphic.

 Providing the necessary mental health interventions to undocumented communities can be a challenge for social workers.
 Many families are fearful of accessing critical mental health services due to the risk of exposing a family member as undocumented.
 Additionally, Latinos and immigrants attach a social stigma to mental health challenges.

 “The culture is kind of a double-edged sword.
-It's protective in that you're insulated by a culture that is generally collectivistic and family-oriented, where faith and hope are huge protective factors,” said Barrio.
+It’s protective in that you’re insulated by a culture that is generally collectivistic and family-oriented, where faith and hope are huge protective factors,” said Dr. Barrio.
 “But on the other side of it, there is such a misunderstanding and a lack of adequate information about mental health and mental illness that it interferes with timely help-seeking and being open to receiving help.”

-To better address the needs of families facing mental health challenges, Dr. Barrio and her colleague Dr. Paula Helu-Brown partnered with the Mexican Consulate of Los Angeles to create a first-of-its-kind mental health counseling program which offers free services on site for clients regardless of immigration status.
+To better address the needs of families facing mental health challenges, Dr. Barrio and Dr. Paula Helu-Brown partnered with the Mexican Consulate of Los Angeles to create a first-of-its-kind mental health counseling program which offers free services on site for clients regardless of immigration status.
 USC has now developed a smaller program at the Consulate General of El Salvador in Los Angeles.

 “We are hoping to also create a culture where people feel comfortable in utilizing mental health services,” said Dr. Helu-Brown, who serves as a clinical coordinator and community liaison for the program.

 Participants in the programs meet with a USC intern, under the supervision of a licensed social worker, who is trained to conduct speedy mental health evaluations.
 If a case is manageable, interns provide brief cognitive behavioral therapy where they focus on teaching coping skills and teaching adults how to deal with anxiety and depression.